jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-level-limitation.md

 Level limitation is paired with the basic access controller.

-Pairing object level limitation with the Public access modifier, makes a procedure public only to limited number of levels up the ancestry.
+Pairing object level limitation with the Public access modifier, makes a command public only to limited number of levels up the ancestry.

 > Public *Up 2*

-A procedure with this access modifier is accessible but two levels up the ancestry.
-Outside those levels, the procedure is inaccessible.
+A command with this access modifier is accessible but two levels up the ancestry.
+Outside those levels, the command is inaccessible.

 *No object level limitation: Public:*